gdennie/nomicon/src/subtyping.md

 }
 ```

-All it does is take a mutable reference and a value and overwrite the referent with it.
+All it does is take a mutable reference and a value and overwrite the target with it.
 What's important about this function is that it creates a type equality constraint.
 It
-clearly says in its signature the referent and the value must be the *exact same* type.
+clearly says in its signature the target and the value must be the *exact same* type.

-Meanwhile, in the caller we pass in `&mut &'static str` and `&'world str`.
+Meanwhile, in the caller we pass in `&mut &'static str` and `&'world str`
+where `T` is `&'static str` and `&'world str`, respectively.

-Because `&mut T` is invariant over `T`, the compiler concludes it can't apply any subtyping
+However, because `&mut T` is invariant over `T`, the compiler concludes it can't apply
+any the available covariance subtyping relationship of `'static : 'world`
-to the first argument, and so `T` must be exactly `&'static str`.
+to the first argument, and so `T` must remain interpreted as exactly `&'static str`.
+The result is a compiler error.

-This is counter to the `&T` case:
+The above is counter to the `&T` case:

 ```rust
 fn debug<T: std::fmt::Debug>(a: T, b: T) {